kanansnote/basic-programming-exercises/README.md

 ## Learning Journey

 In my Bachelor's studies, I dabbled in writing some code in ``C++``.
 I wasn't really into it, so that led me to explore different interests during education.
 Occasionally, I would motivate myself to do some coding stuff (even briefly considered another language, like ``Java``), but I gave up after a few days of trying.

 After a significant break following my first and last freelance job in my career, I rekindled my interest in programming by starting my **learning journey** with ``Python`` through the Android app called ["Mimo"](https://play.google.com/store/apps/details?id=com.getmimo).
 Over the course of a month, this learning experience helped me grasp the fundamentals of programming.

-Now, I continue using the Android and web version of [Mimo](https://mimo.org/) (currently in beta, by the way) that seems to be a valuable tool for improving my knowledge of specific programming languages (despite some occasional issues with the exercises).

-Of course, **ChatGPT** & **Bing Chat** is always up there to assist me whenever I encounter difficulties in understanding code.
+Now, I continue using the Android version of Mimo to enhance my knowledge of specific programming languages and certainly, **ChatGPT** & **Bing Chat** is always up there to assist me whenever I encounter difficulties in understanding code.